We are committed to protecting and respecting your privacy.

 For the purpose of the General Data Protection Regulation (EU) 2016/679 (the Act), we are what is known as the 'controller' of personal data we gather and use.
-When we say 'we' or 'us' in this notice, we mean Liberty SIPP Limited and Liberty Trustees Limited of The Exchange, Bank Street, Bury, BL9 0DN
+When we say 'we' or 'us' in this notice, we mean EBS Pensions Limited and Liberty Trustees Limited of The Exchange, Bank Street, Bury, BL9 0DN

 Why do we need to collect and use your personal data?

 The primary legal basis that we intend to use for the processing of your data is for the performance of our contract with you and we will only use your personal data where there is a legal obligation and where it is permitted by the laws that protect your privacy rights.

 The information that we collect about you is essential for us to be able to carry out the services that you require from us effectively.
 Without collecting your personal data we'd also be unable to fulfil our legal and regulatory obligations.

 We do not need your consent to use your personal data where the law otherwise allows us to use it but in limited circumstances, we may approach you for your consent to allow us to process particularly sensitive personal data.
 In the context of the administration of your SIPP this will primarily be information about your health status.